pmq20/ruby-packer/README.md

 	rm rubyc; ruby -Ilib bin/rubyc bin/rubyc -o rubyc

+This will produce a single `rubyc` executable, after which you can put it inside any of your `PATH` locations, so that it can be directly called from the command prompt.
+For example:

+	mv rubyc /usr/local/bin

 Remember that rubyc includes all the files from the current directory in the built executable.
 You must *delete the prior rubyc* or your squashfs will *continually grow larger* and the embedded squashfs *compile time will be